yenbuilds/my-operating-principles/yenbuilds-inspirational-intp.md

 Explodes with ideas and creativity—but risks even *more* scatter without completion.

 ### **INFJ / INFP**
-Powerful for creativity and self-exploration, but may face:
+Powerful for their powerful creativity and self-exploration, but may face:
 - Choice paralysis
 - Ethical overthinking
 - Emotional overload from infinite options

 ### **ISTJ / ISFJ**
 Highly reliable AI users, but typically focused on:
-- Incremental improvements
+- Reliable and responsible improvements
-- Established workflows
+- Making Established workflows even better.
-Rather than pushing into unexplored territory.

 ---